Dehydration can be a runner’s worst nightmare. Symptoms can be as mild as a slight headache, or so severe that they require hospital treatment.

 What is the history of Camelbak?

-Camelback knows what it’s like to be an athlete and what an athlete needs as the idea of a hydration bladder was born on a 100-mile course.
+Camelback knows what it’s like to be an athlete and what an athlete needs.
+The idea of a hydration bladder was born on a 100-mile course.

 This company was born out of thirst, literally.
-The founder, Michael Edison, entered a race called “Hotter N Hell” in Wichita Falls, Texas.
-The race was a 100-mile course with very few water stops along the way.
-This grueling cycling race had many challenges and Michael was solving one issue he would face on the open road.
+In 1989, the founder, Michael Edison, entered a cycling race called the “Hotter N Hell 100” in Wichita Falls, Texas.
+This grueling event had many challenges, but not many water stops.
+Michael was solving one issue he would face on the open road.

-He was an energy medical technician and he had taken an IV bag and filled it with water.
+He was an energy medical technician, and he took an IV bag and filled it with water.
 He then stuffed that into a tube sock while he used a clothes peg to clamp the hose of the IV to his shirt.

-When the other cyclists saw him they laughed at him, but before the race was over they saw that he had fewer stops.
+When the other cyclists saw him they laughed, but before the race was over they saw that he had fewer stops.
 This allowed Michael to cycle further and improve his race time without having to worry about hydration.

-What is the main benefit of hydration packs?
+What is the main benefit of a hydration pack?

 You can go further and explore more as you can choose what hydration bladder you want to use.
 You don’t have to worry about carrying water bottles or the awkward shape of the water bottles that won’t let you put them in your back pocket.

-Hydration bladders can be taken with you for every outdoor activity from cycling, rock climbing, running, hiking, or trail biking.
+Hydration bladders can be taken with you for every outdoor activity from cycling, mountain biking, rock climbing, running, or hiking.

 What do you need to consider when buying one?

-When thinking about what bladder you’re going to get you would need to take into consideration the activities that you’re going to be using them for.
-You’d need to take the following into consideration as well:
+When thinking about what bladder you’re going to get, consider the activities that you’re going to be using them for.
+Give some thought to:

 - Where you are running, trails or road.

-- How far you’re going to be running for and how long you’ll be running
+- How far and how long you’re going to be running

 - The capacity of the pack and how much storage it has